-Study Synopsis and Schedule of Assessments Finalized
+Study Synopsis and Schedule of Assessments

-The Study Synopsis and Schedule of Assessments for the Phase 2b trial have been prepared and finalized by our Clinical Trial Leadership Team" ("CTLT").
-The CTLT meets telephonically weekly to advance our clinical development program.
+The Study Synopsis and Schedule of Assessments for the Phase 2b trial have been revised by our Clinical Trial Leadership Team ("CTLT").
+The CTLT meets on a regular basis to advance our clinical development program for pancreatic cancer.